cadbox1/cadell-nextjs-blog-starter/README.md

 # Cadell's Nextjs Blog Starter

+## Why

+I wanted a starter blog that used theme-ui for styling and typescript with minumal code.

 ## Scripts
 - `npm install` - install dependencies.
 - `npm run dev:watch` - start the development server and watch the posts folder for changes.